mazzogin/UNIL-Advanced-Programming-Project-2022/README.md

 2. Displaying the data with an interactive interface

 ### Important Note
-In order for you to run the interface, you do not have to download the data.
+In order for you to run the interface, you do not have to scrape the data.
 1. An example dataset is provided, called `dataset.xlsx`
 2. `dataset.xlsx` was set up using data that was obtained from the scraping